 - Do not overcrowd the pan.

-- Once cooked, let it rest on a cooling rack with kitchen paper lined below the rack (to catch dripping oil).
-Like image above.
+- Once cooked, let it rest on a cooling rack with paper towel lined below the rack (to catch dripping oil).
+Like the image above.

-By slicing the chicken breasts to about 1cm/half an inch, they pretty much are cooked once both sides turn golden on medium heat.
-Otherwise, test a piece by cutting the panko chicken schnitzel and if the flesh is white (and not pink) then it's done.
+By slicing the chicken breasts to about 1cm/half an inch, they pretty much are cooked once both sides turn golden on medium-high heat.
+Otherwise, test a piece by cutting the chicken and if the flesh is white (not pink) then it's done.

 On the flip side - make sure you keep both eyes on the chicken.
 Over frying will dry the chicken out!